 In the LMS and DLS programs we are helping you to develop into innovative, passionate, and competent professionals.
-Your ePortfolio is one of the main tools that demonstrates your competency as a professional.
 We want you to use your ePortfolio to show off your professional successes using authentic examples of work that showcase your achievement and passions.

-I encourage you to evaluate several ePortfolio tools and choose the one that is best for you.
-We encourage you make this ePortfolio a valuable resource moving forward: not simply a checkbox on your diploma planning guide.
+We encourage you to make this ePortfolio a valuable resource moving forward: not simply a checkbox on your planning guide.
 How can your ePortfolio represent you and all you have learned?
 Here are some suggestions:

 In order to share your passion and values, your ePortfolio needs your personal touch.
 You may want to use a different tool (check out this list of possible ePortfolio tools).
 Customize your colors, pictures, and layout.